grain-lang/grain-lang.org/src/tooling/graindoc.md

 Before running `grain doc`, you'll want to add docblock comments to your code.
 Docblock comments are started with `/**` and ended with `*/`.
 They must exist on the line above a type declaration or exported value.
 No documentation will be generated for non-exported values to keep module internals private.

 You can run `grain doc <file|dir> -o <file|dir>` to generate markdown documentation for your code.
-As of Grain v0.5, the `grain doc` command supports directory input to recursively generate documentation for all `.gr` files.
+As of Grain v0.5, the `grain doc` command allows specifying a directory to recursively generate documentation for all `.gr` files.

 ### Without docblocks